gazebosim/gz-physics/tutorials/05_plugin_loading.md

 At the time of writing, Gazebo Physics is shipped with [DART](https://dartsim.github.io/) and [TPE](https://community.gazebosim.org/t/announcing-new-physics-engine-tpe-trivial-physics-engine/629) physics plugins installed.
-Following the above steps, you can load `TPE` by the library name `libignition-physics-tpe-plugin.so` or other custom plugins by their corresponding names.
+Following the above steps, you can load `TPE` by the library name `libgz-physics-tpe-plugin.so` or other custom plugins by their corresponding names.